hgcl/clara-le/pages/posts/implementing-static-comments-with-staticman.md

 ---

 All in all, I now have a working (_fingers crossed_) comment feature.
-It is still quite minimal, not allowing for replies or notifications.[^5] If you notice anything breaking, please let me know!
+It is still quite minimal, not allowing for replies or notifications.[^4] If you notice anything breaking, please let me know!

 Until then {end-key}

 [^1]: (1) Being constantly on the move, and (2) my laptop being unusable for a few months.
 [^2]: (1) It is not actively maintained anymore, but still working for many.
 (2) It seems overcomplicated / resource intensive for something that could be done with Cloudflare workers.
-BUT I still need to learn how to use these first.
+The problem is I need to learn how to use these first.
 [^3]: You could also skip the bot and give Staticman access to your main account, but it is seriously NOT recommended for security reasons.
-[^4]: A webhook is a way for two web programs to communicate via a URL.
-[^5]: I will also try to upgrade it to serverless functions in the future, but that seems so above my level for now.
+[^4]: I will also try to upgrade it to serverless functions in the future, but that seems so above my current level.
 I'll probably just postpone it until Robin shows me how to do it.
 Or I'll do it, break it, and force him to help me.